 If you pull out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to swap it out.
 If it’s a simple disposable air filter, just buy a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
-Refer to the filter packaging to see how long the new air filter is supposed to be used.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
+Check the filter packaging to see how long the new air filter is designed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
 This can cause busted blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?

 4. Does the Furnace Have Electricity?